 Note- although beets are very easy to cook, they are messy.
 Yet another reason I hate them.
 Many groceries now stock a precooked beet in the refrigerated produce area, usually a red beet.
 While I prefer the golden ones for a visual component in this salad, I’ll gladly skip it if I don’t have to prepare them from raw.

 A bunch of beets.
 By a bunch, I don’t necessarily mean a lot.
 They are usually sold in “bunches.”
-Red and golden beets will cook in roughly the same time, so you can interchange them.
+Red and golden beets will cook in roughly the same time, so you can cook them at the same time.

 Preheat oven to 400 degrees.

 Trim off stems right above the beet, then wash beets.
-Wrap in foil, then lay on a baking sheet and roast for 45 minutes.
+Wrap each beet in foil.
+You can wrap a few together in a foil packet, but don’t mix the colors.
+Lay them on a baking sheet and roast for 45 minutes.
 Check for doneness with a fork.
 If it goes in easily, they are done.
 Cook for additional time until they are tender (may take over an hour for larger beets.)

 Remove from oven and allow to cool.
-Using paper towels (and wearing gloves as a suggestion) remove the skin from the beets.
+Using paper towels (and wearing gloves unless you want purple fingers) remove the skin from the beets.
 If cooked properly it will come off easily.
 Roasted beets will last for up to a week in the fridge.